 -

-This publicaiton highlights key neuropsychological differences to distinguish behavioural variant frontotemporal dementia (bvFTD) from late-onset primary psychiatric disorders (PPD).
+Differentiating sporadic frontotemporal dementia from late-onset primary psychiatric disorders

 This publication offers practical reference ranges and meaningful yearly change thresholds for the ACE-III cognitive test, helping clinicians better track dementia progression.